Peugeot takes writedown, gets GM's backing for Dongfeng deal

 Peugeot and GM also slashed their 2018 savings goal from a troubled European alliance plan announced early last year.

-They now expect an evenly split $1.2 billion in annual benefits by 2018 - 40 below the initial target - after scrapping a small car programme in October.
+They now expect an evenly split $1.2 billion in annual benefits by 2018 - 40 below the initial target - after scrapping a small car program in October.

-But joint development of compact and small minivans will continue, and a delivery van programme is also being considered, the companies said.
-GM also waved its right to withdraw cooperation in the event of a Peugeot stake sale to a third party, clearing the way for Dongfeng.
+But joint development of compact and small minivans will continue, and a delivery van program is also being considered, the companies said.
+GM also waived its right to withdraw cooperation in the event of a Peugeot stake sale to a third party, clearing the way for Dongfeng.

 However, GM said it was selling its stake in Peugeot through a private placement to institutional investors it did not identify.
 GM acquired the stake when the alliance was formed, but said it was no longer necessary.